-- Seek medical attention if necessary. - Inform your Supervisor, Health & Safety (safety@douglascollege.ca), and Human Resources of your situation and relay any pertinent information provided by your healthcare provider. - Stay home when sick and avoid close contact with others to the extent possible. - O Do not return to work until advised to do so by a health care professional or, in the absence of medical consultation, do not return to work for the duration of the illness and 24-hours after symptoms abate; - Notify your supervisor; - o If scheduled to teach, follow Faculty/Departmental procedures for class cancellations due to illness; and - o Record your time away from work as sick leave. - To limit the spread of communicable disease, avoid travelling when sick unless otherwise deemed appropriate by a health care professional. - Use antibiotics and antivirals appropriately and exactly as prescribed. - Maintain awareness of the situation and the progression and nature of the communicable disease emergency by monitoring reliable media outlets.
+- Seek medical attention, if necessary. - Inform their Supervisor, Health & Safety, and Human Resources of the situation and relay any pertinent information provided by their healthcare provider. - Stay home when sick and avoid close contact with others to the extent possible. - O Do not return to work until advised to do so by a health care professional or, in the absence of medical consultation, do not return to work for the duration of the illness and 24-hours after symptoms abate; - o Notify their supervisor; - o If scheduled to teach, follow Faculty/Departmental procedures for class cancelations due to illness; and - o Record time away from work as sick leave. - Avoid traveling when sick, unless otherwise deemed appropriate by a health care professional to limit the spread of the communicable disease - Use antibiotics and antivirals appropriately and exactly as prescribed. - Maintain awareness of the situation and the progression and nature of the communicable disease emergency by monitoring reliable media outlets.